-1. New program development begins with a needs assessment, which includes a labor market demand and supply analysis from the Center of Excellence for Labor Market Research (COE) as the primary data source.
-To begin that process, request labor market information (LMI) from the COE using the following steps:
+Step 1.
+New program development begins with a needs assessment, which includes a labor market demand and supply analysis from the Center of Excellence for Labor Market Research (COE) as the primary data source.

-- Notify the Career Education Dean at your campus before making an LMI request.
-(See a list of current CE Deans below.)
+- Notify the college designated Career Education Dean at your campus before making an LMI request.
+(See a list below.)

 - Check if an existing labor market brief has already been produced for the occupation(s) your proposed program will train for.

 - If no existing labor market brief exists, then submit an online LMI request form.